Jujubalandia/nyc-tax-de-chldr/README.md

 This is a serverless furthermore without worry about or having to manage clusters or having to spin up a single instance.

+Also all dev environment, shell and text editor used are serverless too thanks Amazon Cloud9 solution.

 # Services in use:

 - [AWS S3](https://aws.amazon.com/s3/) for data storage